dk14/wolfram-mega/docs/matching.md

 # Composite contracts

-Offers in Mega can express any meaningful financial contract. `ContractTerms` (`src/protocol.ts`) is a basic abstract language (akin to Cardano Marlowe) which standardizes description of financial contracts.
+Offers in Mega can express any meaningful financial contract. `OfferTerms` (`src/protocol.ts`) is a basic abstract language (akin to Cardano Marlowe) which standardizes description of financial contracts.

-Unlike Marlowe, `ContractTerms` is closer to modern quantitative finance, taking two-party binary option as a basis.
+Unlike Marlowe, `OfferTerms` is closer to modern quantitative finance, taking two-party binary option as a basis.

-Traders can write their own interpreter for `ContractTerms` since the logic is trivial: binary options which can depend on outcomes of other binary options.
+Traders can write their own interpreter for `OfferTerms` since the logic is trivial: binary options which can depend on outcomes of other binary options.

-This approach is compatible with Bitcoin DLC, since trading app developers can simply generate a tree of CET transaction straightforwardly from `ContractTerms`.
+This approach is compatible with Bitcoin DLC, since trading app developers can simply generate a tree of CET transaction straightforwardly from `OfferTerms`.
 It also allows to generate contracts for any chain.

 ## Example